LaserComm at MOXI - Thursday 9/19, from 10:00 am - 1:00 pm

 For more info on Photonic Society activities, check out our After-School Science page.

-The Photonic Society had another successful Women in Photonics week this year with great speakers, tours, activities.
-Read more about the events using the link below.
+In October 2018, The Photonic Society held another successful Women in Photonics week this year with great speakers, tours, activities.

 In collaboration with Lauren Mecum at the IEEE Photonics Society & Laser Classroom, the PhoSoc Outreach team will be volunteering teach pre-university teachers how to use the Laser Classroom educational outreach kits, from 9am–12n at OFC in San Diego.